PierreSenellart/provsql/doc/source/user/casestudy4.rst

 **Replace the Prime Minister.** ProvSQL intercepts every DML statement and records it in ``update_provenance``.
-Note who currently holds the position, then dismiss them and appoint a placeholder:
+Note who currently holds the position in a plain table -- a regular table, not ``TEMP``, so it survives the later steps (Studio runs each step in its own session) -- then dismiss them and appoint a placeholder:

 .. code-block:: postgresql

-    CREATE TEMP TABLE fired_pm AS
+    CREATE TABLE fired_pm AS
       SELECT person.id, name FROM person
       JOIN holds ON person.id = holds.id
       WHERE position = 'Prime Minister of France'